voronianski/soundcloud-audio.js/README.md

 #### `seek(event)`

-Helper method for integrating HTML [`<progress>`](http://caniuse.com/#feat=progressmeter) and [polyfills](https://github.com/LeaVerou/HTML5-Progress-polyfill) for changing playback position.
-Just pass the DOM event as the only argument and all necessary computations will be done automagically.
+Helper method for integrating with HTML [`<progress>`](http://caniuse.com/#feat=progressmeter) element and its' [polyfills](https://github.com/LeaVerou/HTML5-Progress-polyfill).
+Changes playback position, just pass the DOM event as the only argument and all necessary computations will be done automagically.

 ### Props